JDutil/spree_group_pricing/README.md

 [![Dependency Status](https://gemnasium.com/jdutil/spree_group_pricing.png?travis)](https://gemnasium.com/jdutil/spree_group_pricing)

 Group Pricing is an extension to Spree that uses predefined ranges of sale quantities to determine the price for a particular product variant.
 For instance, this allows you to set a price for group purchases between 1-10, another price for purchases between (10-100) and another for purchases of 100 or more.
 If no group price is defined for a variant, then the standard price is used.

+This differs from the Spree Volume Pricing extension in that the volume pricing is based upon what quantity of a variant you are currently ordering.
+Where as Spree Group Pricing will calculate pricing based upon what quantity of a variant have been sold in all completed orders.

+NOTE: If you want all orders of the product to receive the group purchase price then you cannot collect payment for orders until after you have received all orders, updated the price & order totals, and then capture payment.
+At the moment it is required for you to implement this within your application yourself.

 Each GroupPrice contains the following values: